-Press Release: The World Runners Club has been officially launched on December 1, 2013, with Tom as one of the founding members.
-For more information, please visit the World Runners Club site at www.worldrun.org/wrc/
+Press Release: The World Runners Association was officially launched on October 1, 2014.
+The WRA is the international governing body for circumnavigations of the Earth on foot.
+For more information, please visit the World Runners Association site at www.worldrunnersassociation.org.

 Stats at a Glance: